Introduction

 - Compress your plugin's files for distribution.
 The compressed file contains the application source files, the plugin registration file, and an installation script.
 For example:

-— The configuration file./usr/local/cpanel/whostmgr/docroot/cgi/example
+- /var/cpanel/apps/example.conf— The configuration file.

-— The plugin interface directory.
+/usr/local/cpanel/whostmgr/docroot/templates/— The plugin interface directory.

-We recommend that you compress your plugin's files as a tarball (
+Note: We recommend that you compress your plugin's files as a tarball ( .tar.gz) file, which makes the plugins easier to distribute.

 Plugin files

 WHM interfaces can include HTML, Template Toolkit, PHP, or CGI files.
-You must store plugin interface files in the/usr/local/cpanel/whostmgr/docroot/templates/
+You must store plugin interface files in the/usr/local/cpanel/whostmgr/docroot/templates/ directory.

 WHM icons